Nikos Kazantzakis: Socialism

 Throughout his life, Kazantzakis reiterated his belief that "only socialism as the goal and democracy as the means" could provide an equitable solution to the "frightfully urgent problems of the age in which we are living."
-He saw the need for socialist parties throughout the world to put aside their bickering and unite so that the program of "socialist democracy" could prevail not just in Greece, but throughout the civilized world.
-He described socialism as a social system which "does not permit the exploitation of one person by another" and that "must guarantee every freedom."
+He saw the need for socialist parties throughout the world to put aside their bickering and unite so that the programme of "socialist democracy" could prevail not just in Greece but throughout the civilised world.
+He described socialism as a social system that "does not permit the exploitation of one person by another" and that "must guarantee every freedom."

-Kazantzakis was anathema to the right-wing in Greece both before and after World War II.
+Kazantzakis was anathema to the right-wing in Greece both before and after the Second World War.
 The right waged war against his books and called him "immoral" and a "Bolshevik troublemaker" and accused him of being a "Russian agent".
-He was also distrusted by the Greek and Russian Communist parties as a "bourgeois" thinker.
-However, upon his death in 1957, he was honored by the Chinese Communist party as a "great writer" and "devotee of peace."
+He was also distrusted by both the Communist Party of Greece and the Soviet Union as a "bourgeois" thinker.
+However, upon his death in 1957, he was honoured by the Chinese Communist Party as a "great writer" and "devotee of peace."
 Following the war, he was temporarily leader of a minor Greek leftist party, while in 1945 he was, among others, a founding member of the Greek-Soviet friendship union.